 There are several learning communities that are open to everyone:

 If you have an idea of what you might like to major in, you might select a learning community which focuses on that field and you’ll have the chance to find out if this is a career you’re interested in pursuing.

-To be part of the Micah program, you’ll need to complete a supplemental application.
+To be part of the Micah program, you’ll need to complete a supplemental application and be accepted.

 If you’d like to be in the Honors Learning Community, you’ll need to apply and be accepted to the University Honors program.

 Yes.
 Living in a learning community requires that you live on the floor with that community.
 If you have an extenuating circumstance that requires you to live in a certain arrangement, due to an approved accommodation, please let Housing and Residence Life know as soon as possible.
 If you have a disability or need additional accommodations, please contact Disability Services.

 Both you and your roommate should sign up for the same learning community.
 You can indicate your roommate request on your housing contract.
-It is important that both you and your roommate indicate each other on the contract using your 9-digit SLU IDs (starts with 00).
+It is important that both you and your roommate indicate each other on the contract using your nine-digit SLU IDs (starts with 00).
 The learning community preference that you indicate on your learning community contract takes priority over all other preferences on the housing contract.